Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 This project aims to use the Faster R-CNN object detection model for the Food Packaging Process, with a specific focus on packaging various types of chocolates in a factory's production line.
 The objective is to identify chocolates in images captured by a camera to automate the pick-and-place task using a two-fingered gripper and a delta parallel robot.
 The primary aim is to enhance the precision and efficacy of detecting and packaging vulnerable soft chocolates during the pick-and-place operation without causing any damage while maintaining stringent hygiene standards and reducing the need for manual labor.

-## Data Collection
+## Data Collection and Pre-Processing

-- **Image Collection**: Captured $50$ high-quality images of chocolates from $6$ different brands with different shapes using the [ODROID USB CAM 720PHD](https://en.odroid.se/products/usb-kamera-720p) camera with a resolution of $1280 \times 720$.
-All chocolates were placed on a uniform background to ensure the model focused solely on the target object.
+- **Image Collection**: Captured $50$ high-quality images of chocolates from $6$ different brands with varying shapes using the [ODROID USB CAM 720PHD](https://en.odroid.se/products/usb-kamera-720p) camera with a resolution of $1280 \times 720$.
+All chocolates were placed on a consistent background to ensure the model focused only on the target objects.

 - **Pre-processing**: Raw images were pre-processed using the following techniques:
     - **Uniform Resizing:** Images are resized to $800 \times 600$ pixels.